differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-tls-distribution.md

 ## Broken remote console

-This does introduce one problem, however: `kubectl exec ... bin/erlclu remote_console` command now longer works.
+This does introduce one problem, however: `kubectl exec ... bin/erlclu remote_console` command no longer works.
 The relx-generated script uses `erl_call` but `erl_call` knows nothing about TLS.

 I asked on [the Erlang forums](https://erlangforums.com/t/using-myapp-remote-console-with-tls-distribution/2052), but in the meantime, I came up with my own workaround:

 In `vm.args.src`, put the two new arguments on the _same_ line: